 Increasing your lighting efficiency is one of the fastest ways to decrease your energy bills.
-If you replace 25% of your lights in high-use areas with fluorescents, you can save about 50% of your lighting energy bill.
+Lighting accounts for approximately 10% of you home energy usage.

-Use linear fluorescent and energy efficient compact fluorescent lamps (CFLs) in fixtures throughout your home to provide high-quality and high-efficiency lighting.
-Fluorescent lamps are much more efficient than incandescent bulbs and last 6 to 10 times longer.
+Use LED (Light Emitting Diode) lamps in fixtures throughout your home to provide high-quality and high-efficiency lighting.
+LED lamps use a fraction of the energy used by incandescent bulbs and last 15 to 20 times longer.

-Although fluorescent and compact fluorescent lamps are more expensive than incandescent bulbs, they pay for themselves by saving energy over their lifetime.
+Although LED bulbs are more expensive than incandescent bulbs, they pay for themselves by saving energy over their lifetime.
 Look for the ENERGY STAR ® label when purchasing these products.
-The Pacific Northwest National Laboratory has also compiled a list of suppliers for sub-compact fluorescent lamp.

 Many homeowners use outdoor lighting for decoration and security.
-When shopping for outdoor lights, you will find a variety of products, from low-voltage pathway lighting to high-sodium motion detector floodlights.
+When shopping for energy saving outdoor lights, you will find a variety of products, from low-voltage pathway lighting to LED motion detector floodlights.
 Some stores also carry lights powered by small photovoltaic (PV) modules that convert sunlight directly into electricity; consider PV-powered lights for areas that are not close to an existing power supply line.